Free fermions, KdV charges, generalised Gibbs ensembles and modular transforms: The Free fermion model, KdV charges and GGE

 Using the commutation relations $[L_1,\psi_{-k-\frac{1}{2}}]=k\psi_{-k+\frac{1}{2}}$ and $[L_0,\psi_{-k-\frac{1}{2}}]=(k+\frac 12)\psi_{-k-\frac{1}{2}}$ we find $L_0|\tJ_{2n}\rangle=2n |\tJ_{2n}\rangle $ and $L_1|\tJ_{2n}\rangle=0$, i.e. the state is quasi-primary of weight $(2n)$.
 The state operator correspondence then gives $|\tilde J_{2n}\rangle=\tJ_{2n}(0)|0\rangle$ for the operator

 Hence we have found the quasi-primary fields in the plane.
 Since being quasi-primary is a local property of the fields, the quasi-primary fields take the same form \eqref{eq:2.1.5} in the R sector.

-We now want to look at the coefficients of the first and second order poles in the OPE \be \tJ_{2n}(z)\tJ_{2m}(w) = \sum_{n>0} \frac{ [\tJ_{2n}\tJ_{2m}]_n}{(z-w)^n} + O(1) \;. \ee This will allow us to show that the $\tJ_{2n}(z)$ form a pre-Lie algebra, see \cite{Dijkgraaf} for the details.
+We now want to look at the coefficients of the first and second order poles in the OPE \be \tJ_{2n}(z)\tJ_{2m}(w) = \sum_{k>0} \frac{ [\tJ_{2n}\tJ_{2m}]_k}{(z-w)^k} + O(1) \;. \ee This will allow us to show that the $\tJ_{2n}(z)$ form a pre-Lie algebra, see \cite{Dijkgraaf} for the details.
 If the first order poles are total derivatives then their integral can be used to construct a pre-Lie algebra structure.
 The free fermion OPE is given in \eqref{eq:OPE}.
 Using this we find the OPE of bilinears of the form \eqref{eq:2.1.2} is

 where the dots are higher order poles.
 This then allows us to calculate the coefficients of the first and second order poles in \eqref{eq:JJOPE},

 where $\partial=\frac{\partial}{\partial z}$.

 We can now re-scale the fields $\tJ_{2n}$ to get